ahmedssp/MobileAppTest4sale/README.md

 -Add desired capabilities at @Before method
 -Download 4Sale App and save it in Resource folder of project to call its payh -Create Pages or Screens Locate Elements separately

-- Execution steps for test :
+-The Execution steps for test as follows :

         Click on Post and Add Botton
         navigate to Login_page and send Phone and password navigate to  category Screen and click on it